-Doddie Weir OBE is one of rugby’s most recognisable personalities.
+Doddie Weir OBE was one of rugby’s most recognisable personalities.
 He earned 61 caps for Scotland during a successful playing career, represented the British and Irish Lions on their successful tour to South Africa in 1997, and won championships with his two club sides, Melrose and Newcastle Falcons.

 In November 2017, Doddie and his trustees launched the registered charity, My Name’5 Doddie Foundation.
 Our vision is simple: A World Free of MND.